veelenga/veelenga.github.io/about/index.md

   * Running
   * Swimming

-I am happy to discuss with you any technical topic.
+I am glad to discuss any technical topic.
+Do not hesitate to contact me.
-Be free to contact.